Print Specifications

 File Preparation:

-- Accepted file formats are JPG, TIFF, and PNG, but JPG is preferred.
+• Accepted file formats are JPG, TIFF, and PNG.

-- For sample prints, we recommend exporting them at the size of the print.
+• For sample prints, we recommend exporting them to the size of the sample print.
 This will reduce the time required to upload the order, as you would not be sending files larger than needed for the product.

 File Formats: